Why I am still a Christian.

 My parents chose to become Christians as adults, aged in their forties.
 As a ten-year-old boy, I made my own decision to trust in Jesus.
 The question I struggled with then was, “How do I know that God accepts me?”
 I found comfort and reassurance in Jesus’ promise; “Whoever comes to me I will never drive away.”
 (John 6: 37) As my faith and knowledge grew into my adult years, I enjoyed affirming my faith, singing “I have decided to follow Jesus.”

 In recent years, I have been challenged by a different question; “How do I know it is true?”
 So, as an adult in my seventies, I have been tempted to give up my faith.
 It reminds me of an older man running his first marathon.
 He ran well enough for most of the race.
 But, when he was a few kilometres from the end, he “hit the wall” and stopped, wondering if he could finish the course.
 After some time, he made up his mind to keep running to the finish line.
 Eventually, he completed the race.
 (I was that runner!)
-So, in my faith journey, I have taken stock of the facts on which my faith is based, and renewed my commitment to being a disciple.
+So, in my faith journey, I have taken stock of the facts on which my faith is based, and renewed my commitment to being a disciple of Jesus.
 Now, I feel like singing “I have decided to keep following Jesus!”

 In my “stocktake of faith,” I fall back on four propositions.
 They form the foundation on which my faith rests.
 I put them forward as statements that can be examined, and tested.